alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 4. `cf restage APP_NAME`
 5. `cf delete-service OLD_REDIS_NAME`

-You can find available plans on the marketplace via `cf marketplace -s redis`.
+You can find available plans on the marketplace using `cf marketplace -s redis`.

 <h2 id="remove-the-service">Remove the service</h2>